 At home and in our office, you can take multiple steps to fight gum disease.
 Stop gum disease before it spreads with:

 - Toothbrush Replacement: Replace your toothbrush every three months or as the bristles wear down.
 We recommend regularly replacing your toothbrush as bacteria can grow on the brush over time.
-A fresh toothbrush will
+A fresh toothbrush will reduce the risk of bacteria buildup.

 - Regular Dental Visits: We provide cleanings to remove bacteria from the teeth and gums.
 Our office can also examine your mouth to look for signs of gum infection.
 We recommend that you visit us two twice a year.
 If you have gum disease that keeps returning, we will recommend that you visit us more often for a deep cleaning.